mikecybersec/Kape2ADX/README.md

 ## Getting Started

 ### Setup Virtual Machine
-- Virtual Machine to run the project (Ubuntu server 20.04)
+- Virtual Machine to run the project (Ubuntu server 20.04) - I've tested this project on 8 vCPUs and 16GB RAM with 4-6 KAPE collections simultaneously, this takes about 2-2.5hrs to run,
 - Azure storage account and container

 ### Install prerequisites on VM